dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1704: Striving for equity results in better societal outcomes.
+### T1704: A just society values equity and cooperation.

 |Support|
 |---|